 Dr. Deepak Keshwani is an associate professor of Biological Systems Engineering at the University of Nebraska-Lincoln.
-In addition to research in the area of bioprocess and biosystems modeling, Dr. Keshwani is engaged in teaching and advising students across two academic colleges and is involved in numerous campus-wide student success initiatives including leading a civic-engagement program for first-year students.
+In addition to research in the area of bioprocess and biosystems modeling, Dr. Keshwani is engaged in teaching and advising students acr

 I am a graduate student pursuing my Master's degree in Biological Systems Engineering at the University of Nebraska-Lincoln.
 My research is using computational modeling to integrate the systems in the food-energy-water (FEW) nexus.
 My current work involves connecting corn, water, ethanol, and beef systems to develop a comprehensive understanding of how these systems work together and affect each other.
 This will be a simplified model that will support the framework of an educational videogame that teaches the importance of systems-thinking in these fields.

-Jenny Keshwani is an Assistant Professor of Biological Systems Engineering and Science Literacy Specialist in the Institute of Agriculture and Natural Resources at the University of Nebraska-Lincoln.
-She is active in promoting science and engineering education in both formal and informal settings through her research, extension, and outreach activities.
-Dr. Keshwani is actively engaged in several cross-disciplinary regional and national efforts related to STEM education and outreach.
-Most recently, she was part of a team that received NSF funding to engage youth in STEM through wearable technologies.
+Jenny Keshwani is an Associate Professor of Biological Systems Engineering and Science Literacy Specialist in the Institute of Agriculture and Natural Resources at the University of Nebraska-Lincoln.
+She is active in promoting science and engineering education.

 Jeyamkondan Subbiah is the Kenneth E. Morrison Distinguished Professor of food engineering at the University of Nebraska, Lincoln, with joint appointments in the Departments of Biological Systems Engineering and Food Science & Technology.
 His research focuses on spectral imaging for predicting food quality (beef tenderness) and early diagnosis of human diseases (peripheral arterial disease).
 He has active research in the area of food safety engineering through integration of heat transfer model and predictive microbial growth/death models for food safety risk assessment.
 Every fall, he teaches a large sophomore-level class on engineering properties of biological materials, which consists of both lectures and laboratory sessions with an enrollment of more than 70 students.
 Every spring, he teaches a junior-level course on principles of bioprocess engineering which has an enrollment of about 25 students.